ros2/ros2_documentation/source/Installation/Testing.rst

 For core packages, we run nightly packaging jobs for Ubuntu Linux, macOS, and Windows.
 These packaging jobs produce archives with pre-built binaries that can be downloaded and extracted to your filesystem.

-1. Make sure you have all dependencies installed according to the `latest development setup <Latest-Development-Setup>` for your platform.
+1. Make sure you have all dependencies installed according to the :doc:`latest development setup <Latest-Development-Setup>` for your platform.

 2. Go to https://ci.ros2.org/view/packaging/ and select a packaging job from the list corresponding to your platform.